chaohershi/rreminder/README.md

 ![Reminder](img/Reminder%203%20Buttons.png)

 ## Help ##
-For the button actions, you can run a document, URL, executable file (.exe, .com, .bat, etc.), shortcut (.lnk).
+For the button actions, you can run a document, URL, executable file (.exe, .com, .bat, etc.), shortcut (.lnk), or you can leave it blank.
 Some advanced examples can be found [here](https://www.autohotkey.com/docs/commands/Run.htm#ExBasic).

 ## Download ##
 You can download the compiled standalone executable `RReminder.exe` [here](https://github.com/chaohershi/rreminder/releases).
 No installation required.